Undergraduate study (MB ChB)

-Students must be employed in clinical Paediatrics for at least six months to be accepted onto CHHE702.
+Students must be employed in clinical Paediatrics for at least six months to be accepted into CHHE 702.

-Twenty five percent of the work is in community child health issues (including visiting and writing up all the local community resources for children) and 75% in clinical issues in paediatrics.
+Twenty-five per cent of the work is in community child health issues (including visiting and writing up all the local community resources for children) and 75 per cent in clinical issues in paediatrics.

 The course can be taken from any approved hospital in New Zealand, and is partly funded by the Clinical Training Agency.

 Master of Medical Science (MMedSc), Doctor of Medicine (MD), and Doctor of Philosophy (PhD)

 All these postgraduate degrees are offered through the department in areas of research interests of departmental members.

 Postgraduate fellowships – scholarships are available within the department for those who wish to spend one or two or more full-time years in paediatric research leading to one of these degrees.